-Up until this point, if you wanted to contact you about your car, the quickest way would be to leave a note on their car.
+Up until this point, if you wanted to contact someone about their car, the quickest way would be to leave a note on the car.
 This means the owner will only see the note when he gets back to the car.
 And even with that, you have to hope the note won't get blown away by the wind, or gets washed away by rain.
 More realistically, I often wanted to leave a note on a car and I did not have a pen or paper to do it.
 So how do you contact the owner of a car?

 When someone receives a message at ottomon, it is not only because we are hard at work supporting a system of complex infrastructure to deliver the message.
 The technology that powers ottomon is great and was built on the shoulder of giants that generously made great tools available to us and the whole world.
 We try very hard to make it as efficient and redundant as possible.
 But the system only works because **YOU** are part of it.